rrndxx/rrndxx/README.md

 ## About

-I'm a full-stack developer who enjoys designing software that is simple to use and easy to maintain.
-Most of my work focuses on React, Next.js, FastAPI, PostgreSQL, and TypeScript.
+I'm a full-stack developer who enjoys building software that is simple to use, maintain, and scale.
+My work spans modern frontend development, backend APIs, databases, and infrastructure using technologies like React, Next.js, NestJS, FastAPI, PostgreSQL, and TypeScript.

 Currently open to junior developer roles, internships, and freelance opportunities.